 Herbicides target plant life and either kill the targeted plant or suppress its growth.
 Under federal law and as indicated on forestry herbicide labels, forest landowners are prohibited from applying these chemicals directly to surface water.
 However, chemicals can still get into water directly by accident, drift during application, volatilization after spraying or through storm water runoff.
 While glyphosate (the most used chemical) is less mobile in soil, most of the others commonly used (e.g., Imazapyr, MSM, SMM) are moderately to very mobile in soil.
-Most are not volatile, meaning they don't vaporize and become airborne, and most don't accumulate in water and soil.

-"The majority of compounds that present a documented threat to drinking water quality ... are associated with agricultural and urban land-use applications rather than forestry."
+Most "The majority of compounds that present a documented threat to drinking water quality ... are associated with agricultural and urban land-use applications rather than forestry."